ZoltanNyaradi/Beginner-Bodybilders/README.md

 ### HTML validator

 The validator.w3.org HTML validator showed few errors like a forgotten ">" in the code, and a bottom was in an anchor element.
-These has been solved easily.
-But in the exercise page, I wanted to color the boxes with the check box, as I was testing, I have realized that, that the check box can effect only it self or it's sibling elements, but at the same times I have noticed that, that two checkbox with the same id behave as one, so if I create an other check box with the same id, than I can make it invisible and put anywhere in the page, and like this I can effect any element.
-But as it isn't the official way to solve this kind of problem and the validator also shows as a mistake.
-As I learn how to use JavaScript, and I come back to improve this site, than I will correct this one as well.
+The ">" was removed and the anchor was replaced with a form.

 ![HTML validator](documentation/html-validator.png)